Best known for its annual music festival, Carhaix in Brittany was a 2011 Tour de France stage town. Wendy Mewes has this guide to the area.

 Otherwise the town is ringed by industrial estates and out-of-town shopping places.
 The brewery making the excellent range of Coreff Breton beers moved from its Morlaix home to Place de la Gare, Carhaix a few years ago.
 Visits can be arranged via their website, or ask for their wares by name in any bar.

 Cycling in Carhaix

 From Carhaix the V7 route goes north to Roscoff and south to Rosporden (128.5km).
 The V6 goes east for 121km to St-Méen-le-Grand.
 The western extension of this to the Crozon peninsula has yet to be fully developed.
 The Nantes-Brest Canal (3km south of Carhaix) offers 365km of easy and scenic cycling.
 It opens the way to interesting places like Châteauneuf-du-Faou, a pretty town perched on high above the river Aulne, and long-distance travel right across Brittany.
-See The Nantes-Brest Canal guidebook for more.
+See The Nantes-Brest Canal guidebook (UK, US) for more.

 The Monts d’Arrée, Brittany’s highest hills, are not far away, with miles of tracks with great views to explore.
 This area can be combined with a visit to Huelgoat where the beautiful forest contains a remarkable granite ‘Chaos’ of gigantic boulders tumbled into extraordinary shapes.
 There are great walks here, too: along a tiny former industrial canal out to the old lead/silver mines or up to Arthur’s Camp (actually an Iron Age fortified place).